Henry L. Pierce: Politics

 Pierce followed in his father's footsteps and was elected to the Massachusetts House of Representatives from 1860 to 1862, and again in 1866.
 He was a vociferous Radical Republican.
 After Dorchester was annexed to the city of Boston on January 4, 1870, Pierce became a member of the Boston Board of Aldermen.
 Pierce was elected as a Republican to the Forty-third Congress to fill the vacancy caused by the death of William Whiting.
 He was reelected to the Forty-fourth Congress and overall served from December 1, 1873, to March 3, 1877.

+Pierce was elected as a 3rd Class Companion (i.e. honorary) by the Massachusetts Commandery of the Military Order of the Loyal Legion of the United States for his support of the Union during the American Civil War.

 Mayoralty

 Pierce was asked to run for mayor of Boston by several businessmen after the city had mismanaged a smallpox outbreak and due to a public urge for strong leadership in the aftermath of the Great Boston Fire of 1872.

 Pierce was nominated and elected mayor of Boston in 1872.
 He took office in January 1873, and resigned the position on November 29, 1873, to serve in the United States House of Representatives for Massachusetts' 3rd congressional district.
 The remainder of his term (into January 1874) was served by Leonard R. Cutter.